 The Freedom Unlimited is best for everyday purchases that do not fall within a bonus category.

 The Chase Freedom Unlimited will always have a spot in my wallet due to its ease of use, flexibility in redemption and lack of an annual fee.
 Although there is a solid cash back option, the ultimate value comes from pairing the card with the Chase Sapphire Preferred or Chase Sapphire Reserve for travel.
-With Chase removing the 5% back on grocery spend up to $12,000 for the first year, personally, I would go back to make certain you think through your entire plan before applying for the Chase Freedom Unlimited as it requires one of your valuable Chase 5/24 slots.
+With Chase re-adding the 5% back on grocery spend up to $12,000 for the first year, personally, re-think through your entire plan and decide if applying for the Chase Freedom Unlimited makes senes, as it requires one of your valuable Chase 5/24 slots.